Peony: Culture

 Peonies are a common subject in tattoos, often used along with koi-fish.
 The popular use of peonies in Japanese tattoo was inspired by the ukiyo-e artist Utagawa Kuniyoshi's illustrations of Suikoden, a classical Chinese novel.
 His paintings of warrior-heroes covered in pictorial tattoos included lions, tigers, dragons, koi fish, and peonies, among other symbols.
 The peony became a masculine motif, associated with a devil-may-care attitude and disregard for consequence.

 Famous painters of peonies have included Conrad Gessner (ca. 1550) and Auguste Renoir in 1879.
 Paeonia officinalis can be found in the altar picture of Maria im Rosenhag by Schongauer in the former Dominican Church in Colmar.
-The Italian Jesuit, painter and architect Giuseppe Castiglione (1688-1766), who worked at the court of the Qianlong Emperor in the Qing dynasty, painted peonies.
+The Italian Jesuit, painter and architect Giuseppe Castiglione (1688–1766), who worked at the court of the Qianlong Emperor in the Qing dynasty, also painted peonies.